git-of-aj/terraform/notes/providers.md

 2.Provider Configuration documents how to configure settings for providers.
 3.Dependency Lock File documents an additional HCL file that can be included with a configuration, which tells Terraform to always use a specific set of provider versions.
 ## Facts:
+- Terraform plan / apply : auto runs tf refresh command
+- tf refresh: changes tfstate file like if you change region .... but you also have backup state file
 - Terraform Cloud and Terraform Enterprise install providers as part of every run.
 - To save time: plugin_cache_dir : store in cache